How You Get the Girl: Production and composition

 Max Martin and Shellback produced seven of the thirteen tracks on 1989s standard edition, including "How You Get the Girl".
 Swift co-wrote the song with Martin and Shellback, who both programmed it and played electronic keyboards.
 Shellback additionally played bass guitar, drums, and guitars.
 The track was recorded by Sam Holland at Conway Recording Studios in Los Angeles and by Michael Ilbert at MXM Studios in Stockholm, Sweden.
 It was mixed by Serban Ghenea at Mixstar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound in New York.

 "How You Get the Girl" is four minutes and seven seconds long.
-Music journalists identified it as a bubblegum pop and electropop track with a midtempo rhythm and a dreamy balladic atmosphere.
-(Note: Attributed to Annie Zaleski, The A.V.
-Clubs Marah Eakin, PopMatterss Corey Beasly, and The Quietuss Amy Pettifer) The track incorporates reverberated acoustic guitar strums, a heavy disco-styled beat, radio-friendly vocal harmonies, and beatboxing vocal percussion.
+It is set over a tempo of 120 beats per minute and follows a chord progression consisting of all major chords: F–C–B♭.
+Categorized in the bubblegum and electropop genres, "How You Get the Girl" is a sentimental ballad with a midtempo rhythm and an upbeat arrangement.
+The production incorporates reverberated sixteenth-note acoustic guitar strums, three acoustic guitar chords, and a heavy disco-styled beat.
+"How You Get the Girl" also features pop dance-style vocals, radio-friendly vocal harmonies, and beatboxing vocal percussion.
 The Quietuss Amy Pettifer likened the "metaphorical distance and melancholy" of the song to the music of Cyndi Lauper, the Bangles, and Stevie Nicks, while Stereogums Tom Breihan thought that "How You Get the Girl" had the shimmery elements of Debbie Gibson's music.

 In the physical booklet of 1989, Swift provided a secret message for each track which collectively tells a short story that reflects the album's theme of self-discovery.
 The secret message for "How You Get the Girl" was "then one day he came back".
-Swift described the track as a tutorial to a man on how to win his ex-girlfriend back, six months after he ruined their relationship.
+Swift described the track as a tutorial to a man on how to win his ex-girlfriend back, six months after their breakup.
 In the second verse, she tells the man to remember the good times between him and the woman ("Tell her how you must have lost your mind/ When you left her all alone/ and never told her why").
 She explains in the pre-chorus: "That's how you lost the girl".
 Swift instructs him in the chorus in the form of cue cards that in order for the woman to forgive him, he needs to show his commitment in the relationship ("Then you say/ I want you for worse or for better/ I would wait for ever and ever/ Broke your heart, I'll put it back together/ I would wait for ever and ever").
 The outro, which is written in past tense, suggests a reunion between the two lovers and a happy ending ("And that's how it works/ that's how you got the girl").
 Pettifer found the song's lyrical imagery similar to "saccharine fairy tales".